These early Black Friday deals are available now at Amazon

 •See All

-Discuss: Best Black Friday 2019 deals at Amazon (updated): Airpods, Fire tablets and Kindle e-readers now, more coming soon
+Discuss: Amazon Black Friday deals for 2019: Fire tablets, Airpods and Kindle e-readers now, more coming soon

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.